All Episodes

 Where are the fresh new faces?

-It uh it is puzzling.
+It is puzzling.

 I don't know what made me just remember it.

-This Hillary at Secretary of State Business.
+This Hillary at Secretary of State business.

 Everybody's sitting around saying, why?